Have you done everything you can to make your home safe?

 hERE ARE SOME TIPS & THINGS TO DO...

 - Smoke Alarms: Remember to replace your smoke alarm batteries; we recommend you change your batteries at least once per year.
 Install smoke alarms on every floor and in each bedroom.
 Smoke Alarm Information

 - Gas Appliances/Carbon Monoxide Detectors: If you have a gas appliance in your home you should have a Carbon Monoxide detector.
 Carbon Monoxide is tasteless and odorless but can be fatal over a period of time.
 Carbon Monoxide Detectors

-- Escape Plans for the family: Remember to have an escape plan that you have practice with your kids.
+- Escape Plans for the Family: Remember to have an escape plan that you have practiced with your kids.
 Have a meeting place outside.
 Escape Plan Information

 - Kitchen Fires: Did you know most fires start in the kitchen?
 Kitchen Fires

 - Address Signs: Remember, we can’t help you if we can’t find you.
 Please make sure your house numbers are visible from the road.
-The Fire Department will make up a house number sign that can be posted near the road for you.
+The Fire Department will create a house number sign that can be posted near the road.
 The signs are sold for cost only.
 Please call for current pricing.

-- Fire Wise Home: If your building a home or replacing a roof or siding, think about using fire resistive materials.
-Metal or composition roofing is much safer than a Cedar Shake roof.
+- Fire Wise Home: If you are building a home or replacing a roof or siding, think about using fire resistant materials.
+Metal or composition roofing is much safer than a cedar shake roof.
 A cement fiber siding is much safer than shingles or other types of wood siding.
-If embers land on your home from a nearby house or wild land fire these materials could save your home.
+If embers land on your home from a nearby house or wildland fire, these materials could save your home.
 Fire Wise Home